By Aparna joshi Jul. 03, 2019

 Dhiraj Singh/Bloomberg via Getty Images

-The short-lived joy that accompanies the drop in temperatures is greeted with cups of chai and the uncorking of liquor, but a true-blue Mumbaikar can always sniff the air in the morning and tell from the drizzle that there’s going to be heavy downpour that day and wisely keeps her kid back from school.
+The short-lived joy that accompanies the drop in temperatures after the first Mumbai rain is greeted with cups of chai and the uncorking of liquor, but a true-blue Mumbaikar can always sniff the air in the morning and tell from the drizzle that there’s going to be heavy downpour that day and wisely keeps her kid back from school.
 She also knows that the Met Department forecasts are not to be relied upon, or if at all, to be sure that the exact opposite of the prediction for the 24 hours is going to come true.
 Ever since the city was shaken to the depths of its soul on July 26, 2005, every Mumbaikar has also been tracking the number of high tides from June to September and the exact height of each.
 Rain, she knows, is not something to be taken lightly ever again.

 For a city that lives just 10 to 15 metres above sea level, Mumbai has never been daunted by the fact that it continues to hover in the top few of the most vulnerable coastal cities in the world, forever threatened by rising sea levels, cyclonic flooding, and tropical wind damage.
 The rich and poor alike huddle just a tad tighter into their cocoons in the four months of the monsoon and hope for the best.
 While nature has been kind in most part, man hasn’t.
 Haphazard planning and ineptly managed infrastructure have been making a mockery of monsoon magic for the Mumbaikar every subsequent year.
 Come June, you could be walking on the street and be felled by a falling tree.
 You could be walking along one of the main streets in South Mumbai and be impaled by metal sheets flying off an art fixture.
 In a downpour, you could be feeling your way along a flooded lane and get sucked down an open manhole.
 Or you could be stuck inside a jammed SUV and drown.
 The possibilities are increasing every year.
 Every year, the Mumbaikar is a little more fearful than fond of the monsoon.